CMakePP/CMaize/docs/source/apis/unit_testing/cpp_naive_cxx_package.rst

     :param src: An identifier which, after this call, will store the path to the directory containing the source code.
-    :param install: An identifier which, after this call, will store he path to the install directory for the packge.
     :param prefix: The path where the directory containing the files should live.

     :kwargs: